Sports on TV for Wednesday, February 22 - WTOP News

 |3 a.m.
 (Thursday)

-GOLF — DP World Tour: The Hero Indian Open, First Round, DLF Golf & Country Club – The Gary Player Course, Gurgaon, India
+GOLF — DP World Tour: The Hero Indiana Open, First Round, DLF Golf & Country Club – The Gary Player Course, Gurgaon, India

 |IIHF HOCKEY (WOMEN’S)